intelliware-coe-web/fast-check-workshop/README.md

 # fast-check-workshop

-The purpose of this workshop is to introduce Property Based Testing with Fast-Check.
-The workshop is largely based off of the Kata on Chapter 6 of [Property-Based Testing with PropEr, Erlang, and Elixir](https://propertesting.com/) by [Fred Hebert](https://ferd.ca/).
+The purpose of this workshop is to introduce Property Based Testing with [Fast-Check](https://github.com/dubzzz/fast-check).
+The workshop is based off of the Kata on Chapter 6 of [Property-Based Testing with PropEr, Erlang, and Elixir](https://propertesting.com/) by [Fred Hebert](https://ferd.ca/).
 I highly recommend this book.

 # The Kata